Doctor of Philosophy (Theological Studies) Program

 German

-Proficiency in German must be demonstrated by passing the German proficiency exam before the beginning of the first fall semester in the program.
+Proficiency in German must be demonstrated by passing the German proficiency within the first year of study. .
 Students may do this in one of two ways:

-- Complete the German course sequence offered by the divinity school in the summer prior to the first fall semester, and pass the exam given at the end of the course.
+- Complete the German course sequence offered by the divinity school in the summer, and pass the exam given at the end of the course.

 French/Second Research Language

-The second language is typically French, though other languages, such as Latin, may be substituted if shown to be of central importance to dissertation research and formally approved by the program director prior to matriculation.
+The second language is typically French, though other languages, such as Latin, may be substituted if shown to be of central importance to dissertation research and formally approved by the program director.
 Proficiency in the second research language is demonstrated in one of two ways:

-- Complete the French (or Latin, if approved) course sequence offered by the divinity school (French I is offered in the fall and French II is offered in the spring) and pass the exam given at the end of the course; or
+- Complete the French (or Latin, if approved) course sequence offered by the divinity school in the summer and pass the exam given at the end of the course; or

-- Take the proficiency exam on one of the ADO’s pre-set language proficiency test dates (available on the ADO page on myTIU).
+- Take the proficiency exam on one of the ADO’s pre-set language proficiency test dates.
+Exam dates are available on the ADO page on MyTIU.

 Residency Requirements